albar965/littlenavmap-manual/src/en/ONLINENETWORKS.rst

 The user aircraft is always displayed using the yellow |Small GA| or a similar symbol depending on aircraft type and simulator.
-Use the ``Show in Search`` map context menu item to see your own aircraft in the list of online clients.
+Use the :ref:`show-in-search-map` map context menu item to see your own aircraft in the list of online clients.

 Information for online aircraft is shown on the tab ``Online Clients``